openstack-archive/gertty/README.rst

       password: <gerrit password>
       git_root: ~/git/

+A sample file with several options configured for use with OpenStack's Gerrit is available in ``gertty.yaml-sample``.

 You can generate or retrieve your Gerrit password by navigating to Settings, then HTTP Password.
 Set ``git_root`` to a directory where Gertty should find or clone git repositories for your projects.